CypherCryptoLabs/Cypher/README.md

 node src/main.js
 ```

-It will crete a file called "private.pem", copy it to a secure location, cour funds will only be accessible with that file!
+It will create a file called "private.pem", copy it to a secure location, your funds will only be accessible with that file!
 Congratulations, your Node is now online!

 ### TODO: